lorin/sshrc/README.md

 Your most import configuration files (e.g. vim, inputrc) may not be bash scripts.
 Put them in ~/.sshrc.d and sshrc will copy them to a (guaranteed) unique folder in the server's /tmp directory after login.
 You can find them at $SSHHOME/.sshrc.d

 You can usually tell programs to load their configuration from the $SSHHOME/.sshrc.d directory by setting the right environment variables.
-For example, vim uses the VIM environment variable.
+For example, vim uses the MYVIMRC environment variable to specify an alternate config file location.

     $ mkdir -p ~/.sshrc.d
     $ echo ':imap <special> jk <Esc>' > ~/.sshrc.d/vimrc
-    $ echo 'export VIM=$SSHHOME/.sshrc.d' > ~/.sshrc
+    $ echo 'export MYVIMRC=$SSHHOME/.sshrc.d/vimrc' > ~/.sshrc
     $ sshrc me@myserver
     $ vim # jk -> normal mode will work